 An option that you may have if you are married is to use your spouse’s health insurance plan, Purkat explains.

-“I see in many cases, one spouse may be retiring early, but the other is still working full-time,” he says.
-“This is a great situation, because if you can cover the years before you turn 62 with your spouse’s insurance, it can save you a lot of money.”
+“I see in many cases, one spouse may be retiring early, but the other is still working full-time,” Says Purkat.
+“This is a great situation because if you can cover the years before you turn 62 with your spouse’s insurance, it can save you a lot of money.”

-An HSA is a good option, regardless of your age, and can be a huge help if you retire early and need funds to pay for a high deductible health plan or other out-of-pocket health care costs.
+An HSA is a good option, regardless of your age, and can be a huge help if you retire early and need funds to pay for the copays and what not before your high deductible health plan kicks in or other out-of-pocket health care costs.

 Learn more about the many benefits of an HSA.

-An increasingly popular option for getting medical benefits for an early retirement is a part time job.
+An increasingly popular option for getting medical benefits for early retirement is a part-time job.